Remembering Yellow

 ACKEEM SALMON

 Ackeem Salmon is originally from Kingston, Jamaica, and now resides in Detroit, MI.
-He is a multimedia artist who explores photography with traditional painting and drawing techniques.
-Ackeem received his BFA from the College for Creative Studies with honors in Photography and Fine Art.
+He is an interdisciplinary visual artist and performer working across photography, painting, drawing, and installation.
+He earned his BFA in Photography and Fine Art with honors from the College for Creative Studies with additional studies at the Paris College of Art.

-Along with his visual works, Ackeem is also a harpist and violinist who primarily works interdisciplinary with his fine art, photography, film, performance, music, and writings of critical theory: The ephemerality of theatre and performance and the permanence of art and design.
+Alongside his visual practice, Ackeem is a harpist who integrates performance, music composition, and critical theory writing—exploring the ephemerality of theatre and performance alongside the permanence of art and design.

-Internationally recognized for his work, Ackeem has exhibited his work at places such as the Galerie Joseph in Paris, France, the Val de Vie estate in Cape Town, South Africa, Sotheby’s Auction House in New York, and a list of other prominent galleries and venues.
+Internationally recognized, his exhibitions include Galerie Joseph in Paris, France; Val de Vie Estate in Cape Town, South Africa; Sotheby’s Auction House in New York; and other prominent galleries and venues.